cennznet/api.js/packages/api/README.md

 # CENNZNet Api

-The CENNZNet JavaScript SDK for browsers, RN and Node.js.
+The CENNZnet JavaScript API for browsers, RN and Node.js.

 ## Install